xiuhu17/Out-of-Office-CPU/mp_ooo/README.md

 - Linear based on leaderboard ranking

 **Note:** If you are unable to complete a test case without errors, you will receive 0 points on the performance metric for that test case.
 This makes correctness the most important metric to meet.

+**Note 2:** Your design must synthesize, otherwise you will recieve a 0 for the competition.

 ## Advanced Features (20)